yaml/yamlscript/www/src/posts/advent-2023/dec-02.md

 say: "Hello $inc(41)."
 ```

-In most langauages that support interpolation `inc` would expand as a variable,
+In most languages that support interpolation `inc` would expand as a variable,
 but in YAMLScript it's a function and the parenthesized argument list is part of
 the expression.